N-linked glycosylation: Biosynthesis

 Synthesis, en bloc transfer and initial trimming of precursor oligosaccharide occurs in the endoplasmic reticulum (ER).
 Subsequent processing and modification of the oligosaccharide chain are carried out in the Golgi apparatus.

 The synthesis of glycoproteins is thus spatially separated in different cellular compartments.
-Therefore, the type of N-glycan synthesised, depends on its accessibility to the different enzymes present within these cellular compartments.
+Therefore, the type of N-glycan synthesized, depends on its accessibility to the different enzymes present within these cellular compartments.

 However, in spite of the diversity, all N-glycans are synthesized through a common pathway with a common core glycan structure.

 The core glycan structure is essentially made up of two N-acetyl glucosamine and three mannose residues.
 This core glycan is then elaborated and modified further, resulting in a diverse range of N-glycan structures.

 Synthesis of precursor oligosaccharide

 The process of N-linked glycosylation starts with the formation of dolichol-linked GlcNAc sugar.
 Dolichol is a lipid molecule composed of repeating isoprene units.
 This molecule is found attached to the membrane of the ER.
 Sugar molecules are attached to the dolichol through a pyrophosphate linkage (one phosphate was originally linked to dolichol, and the second phosphate came from the nucleotide sugar).
 The oligosaccharide chain is then extended through the addition of various sugar molecules in a stepwise manner to form a precursor oligosaccharide.

 The assembly of this precursor oligosaccharide occurs in two phases: Phase I and II.
 Phase I takes place on the cytoplasmic side of the ER and Phase II takes place on the luminal side of the ER.

-The precursor molecule, ready to be transferred to a protein, consists of 2 GlcNAc, 9 mannose, and 3 glucose molecules.
+The precursor molecule, ready to be transferred to a protein, consists of two GlcNAc, nine mannose, and three glucose molecules.